JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 `Plots.jl` isn't really a plotting tool - more specifically it's an interface to consistently work with several plotting backends, depending if you are trying to emphasize interactivity on the web or print-quality output.
 You can very easily add animations or change almost any feature of a plot.

+`StatsPlots.jl` extends `Plots.jl` with a focus on data visualization and compatibility with dataframes.

-`Makie.jl` is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, beautiful visualizations, but it's a little less beginner friendly.
+`Makie.jl` is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, beautiful visualizations, but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.

 #### Statistics